 Dialysis Dry Weight Calculator

 The Dialysis Dry Weight Calculator estimates your target weight without excess fluid using height, age, gender, and current health metrics.
 This tool helps dialysis patients and caregivers optimize cardiovascular health and manage blood pressure safely.
-Whether you are adjusting to a new dialysis schedule, checking for fluid retention, or planning your daily fluid intake, this tool provides reliable benchmarks.
+Whether you are adjusting to a new dialysis schedule, checking for fluid retention, or planning your daily fluid intake, this tool provides reference benchmarks.
 It uses clinical formulas to take the guesswork out of fluid management.

 Enter your current weight in kilograms (kg)